Published on March 16, 2023 by Content admin

-What A Levels Do You Need for Law?
+What A Levels Do You Need For Law?

 Traditionally, the most valued subjects have been essay-based humanities such as English Literature or History.
 There is also something to be said for other subjects, however, such as those in the STEM fields.
 Many have historically looked to the list of ‘facilitating subjects’ preferred by Russell Group universities – although useful in the past, continued criticism has now led to these universities abandoning the official list in favour of a more gentle ‘Informed Choices’ page.